alejomaf/alejomaf/README.md

 ---

-If you're interested in collaborating on a project or if you have any questions, feel free to reach out to me at [alejomaf@outlook.com](mailto:alejomaf@outlook.com).
+If you're interested in hiring me for a project or if you have any questions, feel free to reach out to me at [alejomaf@outlook.com](mailto:alejomaf@outlook.com).
 I'm always open to new opportunities and ideas!